Updated for the 2023 tax year.

 If you’re a part-time freelancer (for example), and you also have an employer who offers a 401(k), a SEP IRA doesn’t prevent you from using that too.

 Also, having a SEP IRA doesn’t interfere with your ability to contribute to a personal IRA, either traditional or Roth.
 In fact, you can generally put your traditional IRA contributions into that same SEP IRA.

 Just one thing to know about that: If you have a SEP, it might affect how much of your personal IRA contributions you can deduct today.
 If you aren’t covered by a retirement plan at work (and you aren’t married to someone who is), then there’s no income limit on whether you can deduct your traditional IRA contributions on your taxes.
-If you’re not covered at work but you’re married to someone who is, the limit for a full deduction is $196,000.
-But if you are covered by a retirement plan at work (which includes a SEP IRA), that limit drops to $65,000 for singles and $104,000 for married couples filing jointly.
+If you’re not covered at work but you’re married to someone who is, the limit for a full deduction is $218,000.
+But if you are covered by a retirement plan at work (which includes a SEP IRA), the limit for the full deduction drops to $73,000 for singles and $116,000 for married couples filing jointly.
 That’s highly unlikely to affect whether a SEP IRA is right for you, but it’s good to keep in mind.